thedannymarsh/AutoSort/README.txt

 ###Pipeline
 The sorting pipeline functions as follows:
 -Pre-Processing: Continuous signal data (and behavioral data) is extracted from .pl2 files and packaged into .h5 files.
--Processing: The continuous electrode signal is analyzed in the processing step, which involves the following (for more detailed information, see <Katz Paper>:
+-Processing: The continuous electrode signal is analyzed in the processing step, which involves the following (for more detailed information, see Mukherjee et al (2017)):
 	-The electrode signal is cleaned and filtered -Waveforms are extracted from this signal
 	-Waveforms are cleaned